NathanGrenier/SOEN-342-Project/README.md

 # 5 Minute Explanation Video

+The 5 minute video demonstrating the project's functionality is located in: `/static/SOEN-342-Project.mp4`

 <video width="640" height="480" controls>
   <source src="/static/SOEN-342-Project.mp4" type="video/mp4">
   Your browser does not support the video tag.